Vishwajith-K/snippets/README.md

 ellipsis `...`.
 Parsing variable number of arguments is not done (typically) directly, rather `stdargs.h` header file is used.
 - build guide: `gcc -o varargs varargs.c -lm`

+**o_a_so/**
+- Code tries to check whether the passed number is prime or not
+- Value is returned to shell or whatsoever
+- I used this to know about static linked libs, static linked objects and that's the sole purpose to start this weird folder `object_archive_shared object/`
+- The folder has more folders and they may have babies again.
+So, corresponding folder has a `README.md`